fabianf1/Curve-Project/README.md

     * Jumping line, line teleports forward instead of moving
 * Fix variations in FPS
 * Send linewidth to client(Sine powerup)
-* Change wallsaway and darkness bools with counters to support stacking
 * Write a sf::VertexArray like class that supports erase();